server-os/server-image/README.md

 ```

 Something that we deliver should only ever be added to the manifest file
 from the repository that builds it.
-For example, because illumos-joyent
+For example, because illumos
 delivers `/usr/sbin/dtrace` it should be in the manifest file for
-illumos-joyent and not any other repository.
+illumos and not any other repository.
 Keeping them separate this
 way allows us to minimize build-time flag days that require updating
 multiple repositories at once.